Skip to main content

 To ensure better information for city dwellers on their rights and obligations, on protection and legal options and on the penalties for racist acts or behaviour, by using a participatory approach, notably through consultations with service users and service providers.

-• To organise, on a regular basis, municipal forums against racism, in collaboration with existing organs and mechanisms, in order to offer an opportunity to discuss the problems of racism and discrimination in the city, local policies, and their impact.
+• To organise, on a regular basis, municipal forums against racism, in collaboration with existing bodies and mechanisms, in order to offer an opportunity to discuss the problems of racism and discrimination in the city, local policies, and their impact,

 • To empower local NGOs to pursue their actions in providing information on and developing actions against racism and discrimination.